Menditect/documentation/docs/application-revision.md

 This can take some time depending on the size of the Mendix project, the number and size of Test Suites in the Test Configuration.
 The adapt is running as a background process, you can continue using MTA.
 However, you cannot edit a configuration for which the adapt is running (A limited view of the configuration is possible during the adapt).
 :::

+### Restore previous revision of Test Suites in a Test Configuration

+After running the "Adapt" process as described above, the result may be that [Errors](error) are shown on Teststeps in the Test Configuration.
+This could be because the Test Configuration was adapted accidentally, or adapted to the wrong [Application Revision](application-revision).
+Solving the errors before Adapting again is time consuming.
+Therefore MTA allows to restore the Test Configuration to the previously used revision.
+The result of this action will be:
+- the orinal Test Configuration is [deleted](test-configuration#delete-a-test-configuration).
+- a new (restored) Test Configuration is created with the name "Restored" - {timestamp} - {Original name}.
+[Edit](test-configuration#edit-a-test-configuration) the Test Configuration to change the name.
+- this Test Configuration will not have any of the executed Test Runs.
+To view the executed Test Runs, [recover](test-configuration#recover-a-deleted-test-configuration) the original Test Configuration.

 ### Delete a downloaded Application revision

 It is no longer possible to delete downloaded revisions manually.